 • Is digitalisation contributing to the modernisation and simplification of the RFCs?
 What is the potential of digitalisation for better international rail freight capacity?

 • What is the impact of deployment of digitalisation in rail freight?
-In particular regarding client interface and integration in logistical chain?
+In particular regarding client interface and integration in the logistical chain?

 • What can we realistically achieve in the coming years?

 Introduction Regulation 1008/2008 (the “Air Services Regulation”) is the basic legal act organising the EU internal market for air services.…

 The Airspace Architecture Study (AAS), published in March 2019, set out a proposal for a future Single European Airspace System…

 Event Outline: Climate change is set to be a central pillar of the next European Commission mandate.
 Having pledged to…